Lander0606/meta-spacelinux/README.md

 $ git clone https://github.com/Lander0606/meta-spacelinux/
 ```

 - Change to a new branch if needed.
-Other branches feature other versions of the distro.
-For now, only 2 branches exist: the main branch features a stable distro based on **Linux kernel 6.6**.
-The _kernel-6.12_ branch features the current testing version of the distro based on the newest LTS release **Linux kernel 6.12**.
+Other branches support other releases of the Yocto Project.

 - Clone the `meta-openembedded` layer into the `layers` directory of the project.
 Some handy applications from this layer are used in the distro.
 From `meta-openembedded`, only `meta-oe` is required.